FrankCaglianone/CopenaghenBuzz/README.md

 <br>

 ## Requirements 📋
-- Android Studio
+- Android Studio: The official IDE for Android development, used for coding, building, and testing the app.
-- Gradle
+- Gradle: A powerful build tool used to manage dependencies and build configurations.

 <br>